History > Ship Transport to Kronstadt, Russia in 1766

 Notes:

 1. The data in the table above was extracted and translated from the book Auswanderung deutsche Kolonisten nach Russland im Jahre 1766 (Second edition-2019).
 The arrival dates, some ship and commander names differ from the book List of Colonists to Russia in 1766 by Igor Pleve.
-In many cases previously missing ship and commander names have been discovered.
-In some cases, reports vary as to the number of colonists aboard each ship.
+In many cases, previously missing ship and commander names have been discovered.
+In some cases, reports vary regarding the number of colonists aboard each ship.
 This table lists each reported number.
 The far right column indicates the arrival order based on the 90 ships disembarking colonists at Kronstadt in 1766.
-This new information is based upon recently discovered archival documents and is considered to be the most accurate.
+This new information is based upon recently discovered archival documents and is considered the most accurate.

 1. The data in the table above was extracted and translated from the book Auswanderung deutsche Kolonisten nach Russland im Jahre 1766 (Second edition-2019).
 The arrival dates, some ship and commander names differ from the book List of Colonists to Russia in 1766 by Igor Pleve.
-In many cases previously missing ship and commander names have been discovered.
-In some cases, reports vary as to the number of colonists aboard each ship.
+In many cases, previously missing ship and commander names have been discovered.
+In some cases, reports vary regarding the number of colonists aboard each ship.
 This table lists each reported number.
 The far right column indicates the arrival order based on the 90 ships disembarking colonists at Kronstadt in 1766.
-This new information is based upon recently discovered archival documents and is considered to be the most accurate.
+This new information is based upon recently discovered archival documents and is considered the most accurate.

-Additional information about each ship arrival is presented below in alphabetical order:
+Additional information about each ship's arrival is presented below in alphabetical order:

 Alette

-The Alette arrived in Kronstadt on July 21, 1766 under the command of Wybe Hendricks.
-The ship was categorized as a Koff and carried about 325 colonists.
-Alette is girls name of Greek and Latin origin meaning "footloose" or "small winged one".
+The Alette arrived in Kronstadt on July 21, 1766, under the command of Wybe Hendricks.
+The ship was categorized as a koff and carried about 325 colonists.
+Alette is a girl's name of Greek and Latin origin, meaning "footloose" or "small-winged one."

-The only Norka family known to be aboard this ship was the household of Friedrich Jäger, public colonists from the Pfalz (Palatinate) region.
+The only Norka family aboard this ship was the household of Friedrich Jäger, a public colonist from the Pfalz (Palatinate) region.
 Friederich died en route to the settlement area.
 His wife, Anna Elisabeth, and two children (Wilhelm and Johann Peter) arrived in Norka on August 15, 1767.

-The only Norka family known to be aboard this ship was the household of Friedrich Jäger, public colonists from the Pfalz (Palatinate) region.
+The only Norka family aboard this ship was the household of Friedrich Jäger, a public colonist from the Pfalz (Palatinate) region.
 Friederich died en route to the settlement area.
 His wife, Anna Elisabeth, and two children (Wilhelm and Johann Peter) arrived in Norka on August 15, 1767.

 Apollo

-The Apollo arrived in Kronstadt on July 29, 1766 and carried 704 total colonists.
+The Apollo arrived in Kronstadt on July 29, 1766, carrying 704 total colonists.
 The Apollo was commanded by Friedrich Detleff Mörenberg.
-Unfortunately records do not indicate the type of ship.
+Unfortunately, records do not indicate the type of ship.
 Given the number of colonists aboard, it may have been a barque similar to the Fortitudo.

-About 95 people that were members of households that later settled in Norka were aboard this arrival.
+About 95 passengers on this ship arrival were members of households that later settled in Norka.

-About 95 people that were members of households that later settled in Norka were aboard this arrival.
+About 95 passengers on this ship arrival were members of households that later settled in Norka.

 Catharina Eleonora

-About 20 public colonists who were part of families that settled in Norka were aboard this ship.
+About 20 public colonists aboard this ship were members of families that settled in Norka.

-About 20 public colonists who were part of families that settled in Norka were aboard this ship.
+About 20 public colonists aboard this ship were members of families that settled in Norka.

 Christina

-The Christina arrived at Kronstadt on July 19, 1766 under the command of Jacob Stappenberg with 485 colonists onboard.
-The ship is categorized as a shnyava (German: schnau or Dutch: snauw) which is a small sailing merchant or military vessel distributed from the second half of the XVII century to the end of the XIX century in northern Europe and Russia.
-The slurches had two masts with straight sails and a bushprit, a stackel and a clover.
+The Christina arrived at Kronstadt on July 19, 1766, under the command of Jacob Stappenberg, with 485 colonists onboard.
+The ship is categorized as a shnyava (English: snow, German: schnau, or Dutch: snauw), a small sailing merchant or military vessel distributed from the second half of the XVII century to the end of the XIX century in northern Europe and Russia.
+A schnyava had two masts with straight sails, a bushprit, a stackel, and a clover.
 The average displacement of a schnyava was about 150 tons, with a length of 80-100 feet and a width of 20 to 26 feet.

-About 15 people who were part of families that settled in Norka were aboard this ship.
+About 15 people who settled in Norka were aboard this ship.

-About 15 people who were part of families that settled in Norka were aboard this ship.
+About 15 people who settled in Norka were aboard this ship.

 Citadel

 The Citadel was commanded by Grigory Ivanovich Bukharin.
 Bukharin was born on January 27, 1743.
 He graduated from The Naval Nobility Cadet Corps (1760-1764).
 From 1761 to 1765, he participated in annual campaigns on the Baltic Sea.
 Bukharin later fought in the Russian-Turkish War of 1768-1774.
-In 1783, Bukharin became Captain of the 1st rank and in 1789 received the rank of captain of the major-General rank.
-He was awarded the order of St. Vladimir of the 3rd degree in 1790.
-After a remarkable military career Bukharin died in 1796.
-Bukharin is an example of the high-level Russian naval officers who transported the colonists.
+In 1783, Bukharin became Captain of the 1st rank and, in 1789, received the rank of captain of the Major-General.
+He was awarded the Order of St. Vladimir of the 3rd degree in 1790.
+After a remarkable military career, Bukharin died in 1796.
+Bukharin is an example of the high-level Russian naval officers transporting the colonists.
 These officers all spoke German after receiving training in the cadet corps.
-As a result, they were able to communicate with the colonists in their own language.
+As a result, they could communicate with the colonists in their own language.

 The Citadel was commanded by Grigory Ivanovich Bukharin.
 Bukharin was born on January 27, 1743.
 He graduated from The Naval Nobility Cadet Corps (1760-1764).
 From 1761 to 1765, he participated in annual campaigns on the Baltic Sea.
 Bukharin later fought in the Russian-Turkish War of 1768-1774.
-In 1783, Bukharin became Captain of the 1st rank and in 1789 received the rank of captain of the major-General rank.
-He was awarded the order of St. Vladimir of the 3rd degree in 1790.
-After a remarkable military career Bukharin died in 1796.
-Bukharin is an example of the high-level Russian naval officers who transported the colonists.
+In 1783, Bukharin became Captain of the 1st rank and, in 1789, received the rank of captain of the Major-General.
+He was awarded the Order of St. Vladimir of the 3rd degree in 1790.
+After a remarkable military career, Bukharin died in 1796.
+Bukharin is an example of the high-level Russian naval officers transporting the colonists.
 These officers all spoke German after receiving training in the cadet corps.
-As a result, they were able to communicate with the colonists in their own language.
+As a result, they could communicate with the colonists in their own language.

 Concordia